JULY AT CLUNY

 TREES & SHRUBS

 At the entrance gate is a fine example of the beautiful Japanese Golden Acer Acer shirasawanum ‘Aureum’ (the Golden Leaf Full Moon Japanese Maple).
 This is the first Acer to show autumn tinges even in July.
 The hips on Rosa omeiensis also begin to colour up orange just after No 2 and opposite there in the gravel (red and orange).
-Towards the middle of the month, the cherries on the beautiful red-barked Tibetan cherry trees Prunus serrula tibetica (especially at No 10), will begin to ripen and become a favourite food for the many blackbirds and wood pigeons in the garden.
+Towards the middle of the month, the cherries on the beautiful red-barked Tibetan cherry trees Prunus serrula tibetica will begin to ripen and become a favourite food for the many blackbirds and wood pigeons in the garden.
 Early in July a number of different types of shrubs flower throughout the garden including the highly scented Philadelphus (mock orange), Deutzia, Roses and Hypericum another bumblebee favourite.
 Crawling over some of the shrubs especially in the top area of the garden, is Codonopsis, a trailing creeper from the Himalayas, with many, usually green beautiful but not noticeable, tubular flowers.
 Wasps get drunk on their nectar!
 In early July at No 19 look out for Cornus kousa, a small tree with white bracts which are actually adapted leaves used to protect the flowers.
-Recently uncovered slightly further on at No 20 is a second very noticeable specimen.
+Slightly further on at No 20 is a second very noticeable specimen.
 Between 24 & 25 above and to the left of the seat is very large specimen of a tree Hydrangea growing close to a Dawn Redwood, Metasequoia glptostroboides with a very convoluted bark.

 WILDLIFE